sami-badawi/shapelogic-rust/README.md

 All 3 are modern languages with very sophisticated type systems.

 ## GUI Ideas ##

 To begin with the GUI can be rudementary.

+## Simple Crossplatform ##

 * Single page web application, possibly based on work in [ShapeLogic TypeScript](https://github.com/sami-badawi/shapelogic-typescript)
+* Cursive / ncurses old but powerful GUI show image in browser

+## Native Crossplatform ##

 * Gtk og Gnome Rust bindings
 * SDL2 game engine bindings
-* Cursive / ncurses old but powerful GUI show image in browser
 * Compile to WebAssembly and run in browser when compiler matures

+These are a little more involved.

 ## Status: v 0.2.0 Pre-alpha ##

 Currently ShapeLogic Rust is a command line application.

-It has been remarkably easy to get started with Rust and Image lib works great.
+It has been remarkably easy to get started with Rust and image processing.

+The [Image library](https://github.com/PistonDevelopers/image) is simple and works great.
+It makes it easy to get to image buffer without 10 layers of indirection and heavy dependencies.